Best long-tail keyword strategy

 3.KWfinder

-Google Trends gives global insights on Google search statistics.
+Google Trends gives global insights into Google search statistics.
 You may look for certain nations to discover how certain subjects are trending in those countries.

 Here are the data points provided by Google Trends:

 What about interest over time?
-To determine how much interest your issue has, you may choose your period to be as recently as the last hour or as far back as 2004.
+To determine how much interest your issue has, you may choose your period to be as recent as the last hour or as far back as 2004.

 Subregional interest?When you filter by nation, you may see how your topic is trending in various regions of that country (such as states or provinces).